-II.
-Communications
+I. Communications

 Staff continue to work with Bailey & Co. on modernizing the housing authority's brand.
-The first official rendering of the county's logo, as well as the Olivette Housing Authority logo, are ready to share with Commissioners.
-The next step is adopting a brand narrative as well as other visual brand elements.
+The first official rendering of the county's logo, as well as the managed authorities' logos, have been shared with commissioners at all four housing authorities.

+The next steps include adopting a brand narrative as well as other visual brand elements.
 There is also a team working on updating the website to provide information better and faster to residents, landlords, and the public.
 The new brand elements will be incorporated into the updated website.